Absolutely convex sets of large Szlenk index: Abstract

 \section{Abstract}

-Let $X$ be a Banach space and $K$ an absolutely convex, weak$^\ast$-compact subset of $X$.
-We study consequences of $K$ having a large or undefined Szlenk index, and subsequently derive a number of related results concerning basic sequences and universal operators.
-We show that if $X$ has a countable Szlenk index then $X$ admits a subspace with a basis and with Szlenk indices comparable to the Szlenk indices of $X$.
-If $X$ is separable, then $X$ also admits a quotient with these same properties.
+Let $X$ be a Banach space and $K$ an absolutely convex, weak$^\ast$-compact subset of $X^\ast$.
+We study consequences of $K$ having a large or undefined Szlenk index and subsequently derive a number of related results concerning basic sequences and universal operators.
+We show that if $X$ has a countable Szlenk index then $X$ admits a subspace $Y$ such that $Y$ has a basis and the Szlenk indices of $Y$ are comparable to the Szlenk indices of $X$.
+If $X$ is separable, then $X$ also admits subspace $Z$ such that the quotient $X/Z$ has a basis and the Szlenk indices of $X/Z$ are comparable to the Szlenk indices of $X$.
 We also show that for a given ordinal $\xi$ the class of operators whose Szlenk index is not an ordinal less than or equal to $\xi$ admits a universal element if and only if $\xi<\omega_1$; W.B.
 Johnson's theorem that the formal identity map from $\ell_1$ to $\ell_\infty$ is a universal non-compact operator is then obtained as a corollary.
 Stronger results are obtained for operators having separable codomain.